 I’m not going to force the choir to make a sound that they cannot make.
 I don’t want them to feel like they have to hold back.

 You mentioned that you are recruiting for next year?

 But I would argue that the benefits to the brain have become quite clear in studies.
-There are so many reports about the benefits of reading music, particularly about sight reading and learning to read music.
-So I don’t there’s an excuse for not doing it!
+There are so many reports about the benefits of reading music, particularly about sight reading.
+I don’t there’s an excuse for not doing it!
 You wouldn’t teach a language without teaching reading, and music is a language.
-So I think it’s disappointing.

 The flipside of being a singer who relies totally on their sight-singing skills, is the interpretation of the music is at risk of being more shallow.
 But it does mean that when you have a tight time-frame in rehearsals, you can jump straight into the music making and not spend time learning the notes.

 So how much freedom do you have in choosing repertoire?

 I have complete freedom in choosing pieces, but obviously there are certain parameters.
 Selection is mostly determined by the text.
 I would actually call myself a bit of a liturgy geek!
 Some texts can be sung everyday and some are seasonal, like Lent.
 Once I know what text we need, I also look at difficulty of the pieces.
 So if there’s a really tricky piece, I also try to program some simpler ones.

 Do you enjoy finding repertoire that isn’t as commonly performed?